MKLab-ITI/multimedia-indexing/README.md

 ## Applying Product Quantization

 The PQ and IVFPQ index types require a product quantizer file to work.
 This can be created using the `ProductQuantizationLearning` class of the  `gr.iti.mklab.visual.quantization` package.
-Besides that file, IVFPQ also requires a coarse quantizer file which can obtained using the `CoarseQuantizerLearning` of the same package.
+Besides that file, IVFPQ also requires a coarse quantizer file which can be obtained using the `CoarseQuantizerLearning` class of the same package.

   [BoofCV]: http://boofcv.org
   [this page]: http://www.socialsensor.eu/results/software/79-image-search-testbed